welch/seasonal/data/TSDL/README.md

 Each of these has been reformatted to consist of an index column and a value column.
 The index may be an ISO datetime, or simply an integer if time information has been lost.
-Some sequences that originally included level-shift anomalies have been truncated to exclude them, where noted.

 `beer.4.csv`